clasimoes/nd00333-capstone/starter_file/README.md

 * silent=None
 * subsample=1
 * tree_method='auto'

-To improve the AutoML algorithm even further, we could choose the best 3 to 5 algorithms that performed well in this classification task and create another AutoML run forbidding any other type of algorithm.
-We could also take a look at the data that has been wrongly classified by the best model and try to identify a pattern that points to transformations that we can perform in the dataset.
-This could be done by creating a pipeline with a first step to transform the data and a second one to execute the AutoML.

 Find below the screenshots of the AutoML run details widget, together with the best run details in the Azure ML platform and its properties in the Jupyter notebook.